- SHOP +

 General Care - Do not store inside your car for long periods of time excess heat will damage your waders.

 Use A Mat - Always put your waders on using a protective mat to shield the neoprene feet from rocks.
-The Headwaters gear bag for example has a pull out mat that works great for this.

 Proper Layering - Do not wear jeans under your waders.
 Jeans are highly abrasive wearing on your waders from the inside out.
 More importantly jeans and sweatpants do not transfer moisture away from the body.
 Use proper layering (to view our layering collection, go here).
 Using layers such as these will help wick moisture away from your body and assist in the waders ability to breathe.